 Insomnia is significantly more prevalent in older adults, females, and people in medically or mentally ill health.
 However, you don’t need to have diagnosed insomnia for your sleep cycle to mess up.
 According to Martin L. Levinson (MD, FACP, FCCP), a physician at Penn Sleep Center Cherry Hill, anything from the current day’s events or the next day’s deadlines or tests can keep you awake when you need a good night’s rest.

-A weighted blanket helps your body get ready to sleep/rest by calming your heart rate and breathing so that your body is relaxed enough to get a good night’s sleep.
+An anxiety blanket for humans helps your body get ready to sleep/rest by calming your heart rate and breathing so that your body is relaxed enough to get a good night’s sleep.

 We’ve talked a lot about anxiety in this piece, so it’s almost intuitive that weighted blankets help alleviate it.
 Now, if you feel you may have an anxiety disorder, professional help is always recommended.
 But if you’re seeking professional help and looking for something to help calm down, you’re onto the right things.
 Just like calming teas and meditation, weighted blankets offer a pressure that puts your nervous system into rest mode, reducing the most dominant symptoms of anxiety.